Closed loop obstruction

-Patients present with signs/symptoms of bowel obstruction, including crampy abdominal pain, vomiting, abdominal distension, and high pitched or absent bowel sounds.
+Patients present with signs and symptoms of bowel obstruction, including crampy abdominal pain, vomiting, abdominal distension, and high pitched or absent bowel sounds.

 Some publications describe two separate components of the obstruction 15.

 - incarcerated loop (closed loop) continues to secrete fluid and distends, inducing parietal vascular constraints (normally it does contains very little or no gas with the exception of when it involves the colon (fermentation gases).

 - induced extravasation of blood and plasma from venous stasis both in the excluded loop and in the adjacent mesentery, increasing the intestinal distension.

 - segment of intestine upstream from proximal point of obstruction progressively distends to the stomach.

 - slower than in case of an incarcerated segment.

 CT findings of a closed-loop obstruction depend in part on the orientation of the loop relative to the plane of imaging.
 Some or all of the following signs may be demonstrated on CT: